 The yellow color, depicted as the fire of a torch, signifies hope, innovation, and empowerment.
 It represents RDI’s dedication to igniting positive change and empowering communities to overcome challenges and thrive in the face of adversity.

 Together, the blue and yellow colors in the RDI logo symbolize the harmonious blend of stability and hope, resilience and innovation, as the organization works towards building a sustainable and resilient future for vulnerable communities and the environment.

 To be a leading institute in research on sustainable development and resilience studies in Indonesia and Southeast Asia.

 RDI contributes to the body of knowledge on development and resilience research studies.

-RDI has carried out a number of research projects continuously in several locations in Indonesia, among others:
+RDI has carried out a number of research projects continuously in several locations in Southeast Asia, among others:

 - Thailand (Bangkok)